 While the Danes ruled England, the Saxon royal family lived in Normandy and intermarried with the Duke of Normandy's family.
 This situation made it possible for William II, Duke of Normandy to claim the English throne when his cousin Edward the Confessor, the restored Saxon king, died without an heir.

-At the Battle of Hastings, depicted above in the Bayeux Tapestry, William and his army defeated his rival, the elected King Harold Godwinson.
+At the Battle of Hastings, depicted to the left in the Bayeux Tapestry, William and his army defeated his rival, the elected King Harold Godwinson.
 Because Harold did not belong to the royal family William's claim to the throne was legitimized.

 Despite the success of the foreign "conquest," English nobles were permitted to keep their land until they rebelled, after which William granted their lands to his followers.